Last Updated: 8/17/2017

-No. Students must use the case that the District has purchased.
+No. Students must use the case that the District has purchased unless the student purchases the Chromebook.
 The District researched several cases and selected the one that we felt offered the best protection.

 Can I decorate or alter the case?

-Students may not modify or decorate the case in any way.
+Students may not modify or decorate the case in any way unless the student purchased the Chromebook.
 Chromebooks or carrying cases that have pencil/pen/magic marker writing on them, stickers or any other marks on them will be viewed as vandalism.
 There will be an associated cost to restore the Chromebook or case to the original condition if marked up intentionally.

 Who owns the Chromebook?

-The Hermitage School District owns the Chromebook.
-Students will receive the same device each school year for the functional life of the device.
-Therefore, it is very important that the device be taken care of it.
+The Hermitage School District owns the Chromebook unless the student pays the purchase price as listed above.
+Students will use the same device each school year for the functional life of the device.
+Therefore, it is very important that the device be treated with care.
 You are required to leave all identification and inventory tags in place.
 Don’t write on the device or attach any stickers to it.

 May I take the Chromebook home?

-Students may take the device home once the Computer/Network Acceptable Use Policy and the Student Chromebook Acceptance Form are both signed and returned to Mrs. Mlakar in the HHS Library.
+Students may take the device home once the Computer/Network Acceptable Use Policy and the Student Chromebook Acceptance Form are both signed and returned to Mrs. Mlakar in the HHS Room .
 If for any reason parents do not want the device at home, students may sign them in and out each day.
-Please call your building for details.
+Please call the Hickory High School Main Office for details.